GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 ---

-During my GitHub Personal Development on Friday this week I decided to write this blog post about debugging in CodeQL using a technique called partial paths.
+During my GitHub Personal Development this week, I decided to write this blog post about debugging in CodeQL using a technique called 'partial paths'.
-This is a technique that I have used in the past to debug queries and the CodeQL dataflow graph so I thought it would be a good idea to write a blog post about it.
+This is a technique that I have used in the past to debug queries and the [CodeQL](http://codeql.github.com/) [dataflow graph](https://en.wikipedia.org/wiki/Data-flow_diagram) so I thought it would be a good idea to write a blog post about it.
 Hopefully you find this useful and it helps you debug your own CodeQL databases as a security researcher.